The Best Disc Golf Putters Compared

 Westside Discs Harp

 The Harp is a dual-purpose disc golf putter that can be used for putts and approach shots.
+The Harp is one of the best disc golf putters in the wind.
 The disc is designed to handle the wind for a predictable flight.
 It is a reliable dual-purpose putter that can be relied on for an overstable finish regardless of arm speed.

 Westside Discs Harp is also made of durable material that lasts while maintaining high-performance fitting for recreational and professional players alike.
 If you are looking for a versatile disc, Westside Discs Harp deserves a spot on your list.